NativeScript/plugins/packages/google-signin/README.md

 # @nativescript/google-signin
-A plugin that allows you to authenticate users with [Google]
+A plugin that allows you to authenticate users with Google Sign-In.

 ## Contents
 * [Installation](#installation)
 * [Android prerequisites](#android-prerequisites)
 * [iOS prerequisites](#ios-prerequisites)